ultraseedbox/USB-Docs/Tutorials and Guides/Remote Desktop/Accessing the seedbox using X2Go.md

 ### Connecting to your Seedbox's GUI

-* Your new session will be added to your Sessions window. click the new item to login
+* Your new session will be added to your Sessions window.
+Click the new item to login.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-03/scaled-1680-/image-1583245783261.png"></p>